dentures-vs-implants

 1. Affordability: Dentures are generally more affordable upfront than implants, making them a popular choice for those on a budget.

-2. Non-invasive: Unlike implants requiring surgery, dentures are a non-invasive option for restoring your smile.
+2. Non-invasive: Unlike implants, which require oral surgery, dentures are a non-invasive option for restoring your smile.

 3. Removability: Dentures can be easily removed for cleaning, providing convenience and ease of maintenance.